sangermd/CESG599_NHERI.documentation/source/case_1.rst

    * **To View a Histogram for a Variable** - After following the steps to display a cumulative frequency distribution, left click on the same column once more to display the histogram.

-   * **To View a Scatterplot of One Variable vs. another Variable** - Right click once on one of the variables.
+   * **To View a Scatterplot of One Variable vs. Another Variable** - Right click once on one of the variables.
      This defines which variable will be on the x-axis.
 Then, left click once on the variable which you want plotted on the y-axis.